conradbez/camera-trigger/ROADMAP.md

 # Backlog (AKA ChatGPT prompts)

-mute the audio when playing starts [running into some issues where this disables pause on iPhones with airpods]
+- mute the audio when playing starts [running into some issues where this disables pause on iPhones with airpods]
+- add timer and multi capture funcionality
+- add video functionality

 # Done